FCHubFCHub.co

 Tool Reference

-Every tool I built into FluentCart MCP, listed by module.
-194 tools covering orders, products, customers, subscriptions, reports, and more.
+Every tool in FluentCart MCP, listed by module.
+274 tools covering orders, products, customers, subscriptions, shipping, tax, reports, and more.

-This is the complete inventory.
+The complete inventory.
 Every tool, every module, every HTTP method.
-I organised 194 tools into 17 modules so the AI (and you) can find what it needs.
+274 tools organised into 27 modules so the AI (and you) can find what it needs.

 You'll never need to call these yourself — the AI picks the right tool based on what you ask.
 But if you want to know exactly what's possible, or you want to verify that a specific capability exists before asking for it, this is your reference.